Markov chain entropy games and the geometry of their Nash equilibria: Main results

 \begin{example}[An example where a pure strategy Nash equilibrium (or saddle point) fails to exist] In the final example, we again specialize into $n = 2$ and take two Markov generators with $L_1, L_2 \in \mathcal{L}$.
 We further assume that $D_f$ is the $\alpha$-divergence, and $L_1,L_2$ are chosen to satisfy the conditions that $M^f(L_1,\pi) \neq M^f(L_2,\pi)$ and

-Suppose the contrary that a pure strategy Nash equilibrium exists.
+Suppose for contradiction that a pure strategy Nash equilibrium exists.
 In view of Corollary \ref{cor:pureNash} and $f$ is strictly convex under $\alpha$-divergence, the only possible candidates for the maximizer of the dual problem is either $\mathbf{w}^f = (1,0)$ or $\mathbf{w}^f = (0,1)$.

 In the former case, we thus have $D_f(M^f(L_1,\pi)||L_1) = r$ and